liabifano/ml-aws/README.md

 ## Overview of AWS stack
 ![stack](/resources/images/StackLayout.png)

-The stack for each model version contains:
+Each model version has a stack that contains:
 - Elastic Load Balancer to distribute the networking load among the machines inside the cluster
 - Security group associated with the cluster
 - Autoscaling group to scale the number of instances automatically